dagus01-lab/SmartFridgeModel/README.md

 Initially, we experimented with training the full GPT model and then applying knowledge distillation to DistilGPT-2.
 However, superior results were achieved by directly training DistilGPT-2 on the dataset.
-The model was ultimately exported in .tflite format, employing float16 quantization to further reduce its size.

 ## Usage